 John Ritter was born in Burbank, California, the son of Dorothy Fay, an actress, and singing cowboy/matinée-star Tex Ritter.
 Ritter headlined several stage performances before his Star-Making Role in the hit sitcom Three's Company (the Americanized version of the 1970s British Television series Man About the House) in 1977, playing a single ladies' man and culinary student, Jack Tripper, who lives with two female roommates while pretending to be gay to appease their conservative land lords (the first played by Norman Fell, the second by Don Knotts).
 Ritter became known as one the most down-to-earth and friendly guys, as well as an exceptional physical comedian.

 Ritter is remembered for his extremely likeable characters and how well he performed physical comedy.
 Don Knotts (with whom Ritter Co-Starred on Three's Company) once called him the "Greatest physical comedian on the planet".
-His son Jason went on to star in The Event and Gravity Falls.
+As a son of Hollywood and known to be an easy-to-work-with Nice Guy, he is still remembered fondly by co-stars and friends.
+His son Jason Ritter went on to star in The Event and Gravity Falls.

 - The Waltons featured a young Ritter in the recurring role of the Rev. Matthew Fordwick.

 - Problem Child and its first sequel, where he played the dad, Ben Healey.

 - Sling Blade: Oscar-winning movie, almost unrecognizable as a gay, kindhearted discount store manager